M16 rifle: M16A2

-A new adjustable rear sight was added, allowing the rear sight to be dialed in for specific range settings between 300 and 800 meters to take full advantage of the ballistic characteristics of the SS109/M855 rounds and to allow windage adjustments without the need of a tool or cartridge.
+A new adjustable rear sight was added, allowing the rear sight to be dialed in for specific range settings between 300 and 800 meters to take full advantage of the ballistic characteristics of the SS109/M855 rounds, and to allow windage adjustments without the need of a tool or cartridge.
 The flash suppressor was again modified, this time to be closed on the bottom, so the new birdcage-type muzzle device would not kick up dirt or snow when being fired from the prone position, and additionally act as an asymmetric recoil compensator to reduce muzzle climb.

-A spent case deflector was incorporated into the upper receiver immediately behind the ejection port to prevent (hot) cartridge cases from striking left-handed users.
-The action was also modified, replacing the fully automatic setting with a three-round burst setting.
+A spent case deflector was incorporated into the upper receiver immediately behind the ejection port to prevent (hot) cartridge cases from striking users shooting from the left shoulder.
+The action was also modified, replacing the original fully automatic setting with a three-round burst setting.
 When using a fully automatic weapon, inexperienced troops often hold down the trigger and "spray" when under fire.
 The U.S. Army concluded that three-shot groups provide an optimum combination of ammunition conservation, accuracy, and firepower.
-The USMC has retired the M16A2 in favor of the newer M16A4; a few M16A2s remain in service with the U.S. Army Reserve and National Guard, Air Force, Navy and Coast Guard.
+The number of rounds fired in a burst is determined by a cam mechanism that trips the trigger mechanism for each shot in the burst.
+For the burst the trigger must be held down for the full duration of the burst.
+The fire control group will terminate the burst if the trigger is released before the burst is complete but keep the cam in position.
+Thus, the next time the trigger is pulled, the weapon will only fire one or two rounds.
+The US Army and USMC have both retired the M16A2, in favor of the newer M4A1 carbine and M16A4 respectively; a few M16A2s remain in service with the U.S. Army Reserve and National Guard.

-The handguard was modified from the original triangular shape to a round one, which better fit smaller hands and could be fitted to older models of the M16.
-The new handguards were also symmetrical so armories need not separate left- and right-hand spares.
-The handguard retention ring was tapered to make it easier to install and uninstall the handguards.
+The handguard was modified from the original triangular shape to a round one, which better fit smaller hands and could be retrofitted to older models of the M16.
+The new handguards were also symmetrical, so armories did not need to stock separate left- and right-hand spares.
+The handguard retention ring was also tapered to make it easier to install and uninstall the handguards.